 Peer Support Groups

-Tuesdays fortnightly from 6pm until 7:30pm, starting on 18th January, in the Chaplaincy
+Tuesdays fortnightly from 6pm until 7:30pm in the Chaplaincy

 Small, confidential support groups for young women with mental health concerns.
 Offering a safe place for you to come and talk, listen or just be.
 (More information on Georgia’s Voice here)

-Thursday’s fortnightly from 7pm until 8:30pm, starting in the near future, in the Chaplaincy
+Thursday’s fortnightly from 7pm until 8:30pm in Exchange Blue

 Facilitated groups with fortnightly themes agreed by the BAME group attendees.
 A safe space to explore individual and group experiences and feelings.

-Thursdays fortnightly from 6pm until 7:30pm, starting on 13th January, in the Exchange Blue.
+Thursdays fortnightly from 6pm until 7:30pm in Exchange Blue.

 A safe space to discuss LGBTQ+ student life in Falmouth and Penryn, a social and peer supportive environment to develop connections across subject areas and social and housing groups to improve your university experience ( More information on the Intercom Trust here)